2016-2017 Undergraduate & Graduate Catalog

-- EDI 338 - Teachers as Decision Makers: Instruction and Assessment in Elementary Schools (3 credits)
+- EDI 337 - Introduction to Learning and Assessment (3 credits)

 - PSY 301 - Child Development (3 credits)

-- EDI 310 - Organizing and Managing Classroom Environments (3 credits)
+- EDF 310 - Organizing and Managing Classroom Environments (3 credits)

 - EDI 330 - Teacher Assisting - Elementary (5 credits)